preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 ----------
 You can select List view or Form view.
 List view is, as the name suggests, meant for listing all the forms that meet the scope settings.

-The following is available here, if select "List view":
+The following is available here, if you select "List view":

 .. image:: form-rollup-display.png